oppia/creator-documentation/docs/contributor/translate.rst

  * Have I been consistent with my translation choices across the lesson?
  * Have I proof-read and reviewed my translations before submitting?

+Note: When translating something, if you see broken images, do not submit it.
+Please try to gather logs from the dev console and share it with us.

 .. admonition:: Text Corpora Resources

    `Linguee <https://www.linguee.com/>`_